TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 <div class="panel panel-warning">
     <div class="panel-heading"><h3 class="panel-title no-margin">Update</h3></div>
     <div class="panel-body">
-        We based our assertion that Sidecar was first to market based on the date that they claim to have started testing in the San Francisco Bay.
-According to Tristan Hensel from Hitch, they were testing in beta prior to this, and thus were first to beta and first to market with pooled ridesharing.
+        We based our assertion that Sidecar was first to market on the date that they claim to have started testing in the San Francisco Bay.
+According to Tristan Hensel from Hitch, his company was testing in beta prior to this, and thus were first to beta and first to market with pooled ridesharing.
     </div>
 </div>